 - Fats such as butter or oil should be restricted to 3 to 4 teaspoons per day.

-- Carbonated beverages - carbonated drinks (such as soda, carbonated water, champagne) can increase the size of the pouch and cause discomfort.
+- Carbonated beverages - carbonated drinks (such as soda, carbonated water, champagne) can expand the size of the pouch with gas bubbles and cause discomfort.

-- Fibrous foods - fibrous foods (such as asparagus, celery, corn, dried fruit, oranges, pineapples, sweet potatoes) can get stuck in the stoma (stomach opening created with LAP-BAND®).
+- Fibrous foods and fruit skins - fibrous foods (such as asparagus, celery, corn, dried fruit, oranges, pineapples, sweet potatoes) or fruit skins (like apple skins) can get stuck in the stoma (narrow stomach opening created with LAP-BAND®).

 - Other problematic foods include nuts, popcorn, skins and seeds of fruits and vegetables, and tough meats such as steak, pork chops, and hamburger.

-Can I have alcoholic drinks with the LAP-BAND®?
+Can I drink alcoholic beverages with the LAP-BAND®?

-Can I have sugary foods with the LAP-BAND®?
+Can I eat sugary foods with the LAP-BAND®?

 Can I snack between meals with the LAP-BAND®?